suthardinesh626/Partner-Allocation/VERCEL_DEPLOYMENT.md

 ### 4. Test the UI

 Visit `https://your-app.vercel.app`
-- Should see "Rentkar Dashboard"
+- Should see "Partner-Allocation Dashboard"
 - Bookings should load
 - Partners should load
 - No errors in browser console